dotnet/csharplang/meetings/working-groups/collection-literals/Core-interface-target-type-proposal.md

 ### Option 1: Disallow target typing to these interface types.

 This is the simplest and cheapest option we have at our disposal.
-We could just say that this is an error, and force the user to specify the type they want to generate.
+We could just say that these assignments would be an error, and force the user to specify the type they want to generate.
 However, we believe this produces a negative result for every factor at play above.

 Specifically: